tommyettinger/jdkgdxds/README.md

 instead of `checker-qual` or `java-annotations`, which had some potential problems on Java 9 and up (not to mention that JSR305 is currently unmaintained).
 You can manually specify a `checker-qual` version with `api "org.checkerframework:checker-qual:3.42.0"`, but this is only needed before version 1.12.3.

+In version 1.12.4 only, this depended on [JetBrains java-annotations](https://github.com/JetBrains/java-annotations) version 26.0.2-1 .
+As it turned out, this required significantly more work in end-user projects to get the compiler to stop complaining!
+A `compileOnly` and/or `testCompileOnly` dependency was needed in projects that wanted to use the annotations, and application projects that didn't want them still needed them to be compatible with GWT.
+Considering that the general design of the JVM won't actually track nullity at the type level at runtime...
+The annotations couldn't do much assurance that we weren't already doing anyway with sane null checks wherever possible.
+They also made the code quite a lot more verbose and, well, "uglier."
+This was true for Checker Framework ones as well!

+In 1.13.0, all nullity annotations, like `@NotNull`, `Nullable`, and the particularly-bad `NotNullByDefault`, have been removed. `NotNullByDefault` made some claims by default that most generic types didn't permit null items, which is only true for some types here, and can't be made as a blanket statement!
+Sets and Maps don't tolerate null keys here, though they could in a future version.
+Lists, Bags, and Deques do permit null being entered, potentially more than once!
+The rules for annotations on type arguments are also quite unclear, especially when using Java 8, GWT, Android, RoboVM, and other platforms that jdkgdxds is really meant to work with completely!